After uploading CSV or XLSX files to the project, they require additional configuration before the system could import the content of these files.

 When configuring XLSX files, you’ll have the following options:

 Import all cells - import each cell as a separate source string.
 Additionally, you can use Content Segmentation to split the source file’s content into shorter text pieces, mostly sentences and short paragraphs.
 This is helpful when translating content units consisting of several sentences because it will be easier to translate smaller pieces of text.
 Segmentation Rules eXchange (SRX) are used for automatic content segmentation.

 Configure columns for import - specify the preferred column order.

 When configuring CSV or XLSX file with Configure columns for import option, you can specify the following column types:

-If you’d like to start the spreadsheet configuration over, click Edit and select Reset Configuration.
+If you’d like to start the spreadsheet configuration over, click Reset configuration.

 By default, when you configure the multilingual spreadsheets, the Import translations option is selected.
 If you’d like not to import the existing translations from the file, you can clear this option.

-If your multilingual source file doesn’t contain enough columns for all project target languages, click Edit and select Add column.
-To remove one of the added columns, click Edit and select Delete Selected Column.
+If your multilingual source file doesn’t contain enough columns for all project target languages, click Add column.
+To remove one of the added columns, click Delete selected column.

 To configure several selected CSV or XLSX files, right-click and select Configure files.

 To configure all CSV or all XLSX files at once, click Configure All.